Experimental Realization of a Measurement-Induced Entanglement Phase Transition on a Superconducting Quantum Processor

 {\bf{Ergodic quantum many-body systems undergoing unitary dynamics evolve towards increasingly entangled states characterized by an extensive scaling of entanglement entropy with system volume \cite{cabrese2005evolution, kim2013ballistic, liu2014entanglement, kaufman2016quantum, nahum2017quantum, keyserlingk2018operator}.
 At the other extreme, quantum systems repeatedly measured may be stabilized in a measurement eigenstate, a phenomenon known as the quantum Zeno effect \cite{davies1976quantum, misra1977zeno, wheeler1983quantum, zhu2011quantum}.
 Recently, the intermediate regime in which unitary evolution is interspersed with quantum measurements has become of interest \cite{elliott2015multipartite, dhar2016measurement, mazzucchi2016quantum, li2018quantum}.
 Numerical studies have reported the existence of distinct phases characterized by volume- and area-law entanglement entropy scaling for infrequent and frequent measurement rates, respectively, separated by a critical measurement rate \cite{chan2019unitary, li2019measurement, skinner2019measurement, szyniszewski2019entanglement, zabalo2020critical, nahum2021measurement}.
 The experimental investigation of these dynamic quantum phases of matter on near-term quantum hardware is challenging due to the need for repeated high-fidelity mid-circuit measurements and fine control over the evolving unitaries.
 Here, we report the realization of a measurement-induced entanglement transition on superconducting quantum processors with mid-circuit readout capability.
 We directly observe extensive and sub-extensive scaling of entanglement entropy in the volume- and area-law phases, respectively, by varying the rate of projective measurements.
-We further establish the critical nature of the entanglement transition by extracting the critical exponents.
+We further demonstrate phenomenological critical behavior of the transition by performing a data collapse for different system sizes.
 Our work paves the way for the use of mid-circuit measurement as an effective resource for quantum simulation on near-term quantum computers, for instance by facilitating the study of dynamic and long-range entangled quantum phases \cite{tantivasadakarn2021long, sang2021measurement}}.}

 The phenomenon of measurement-induced entanglement transitions stems from a competition between unitary evolution and quantum measurements, which respectively generate and destroy entanglement \cite{chan2019unitary, li2019measurement, skinner2019measurement}.
 The phases are illustrated schematically in \cref{fig:schematics-line}.
 At low measurement rates ($p$) or at small measurement strengths ($\eta$), beginning from a separable state, ballistic growth in the entanglement entropy of a subsystem first occurs followed by saturation at an average value that scales extensively with the system size.
 A sufficiently large measurement rate $p$ or strength $\eta$, however, can suppress entanglement.
 In such regimes, no ballistic growth occurs, and entanglement entropy at saturation scales sub-extensively.
 These dynamical features characterize the volume- and area-law phases, respectively.